Build multi-modal AI applications using our new open-source Vision AI SDK.

 VideoRenderer( modifier = Modifier.weight(1f), call = call, video = remoteVideo )

-It only displays the video and doesn't add any other UI elements.
-The video is lazily loaded and only requested from the video infrastructure if you display it.
-So, if you have a video call with 200 participants and show only 10 of them, you'll only receive video for 10 participants.
+Video is lazily loaded and only requested for participants you display — so a 200-participant call showing 10 only pulls 10 streams.
 This is how software like Zoom and Google Meet make large calls work.

 FloatingParticipantVideo renders a draggable display of your own video.